LearnedVector/A-Hackers-AI-Voice-Assistant/README.md

 `speechrecognition/scripts/mimic_create_jsons.py`is used to create the train.json and test.json files with Mimic Recording Studio

-`speechrecognition/scripts/commonvoice_create_jsons.py`is used to create the train.json and test.json files with the Commonvoice dataset
+`speechrecognition/scripts/commonvoice_create_jsons.py`is used to convert mp3 into wav and create the train.json and test.json files with the Commonvoice dataset

 `spechrecognition/neuralnet/train.py` is used to train the model